jtranquilli/arb-bot/README.md

 January 28, 2024
 - Completed system for retrieval and parsing of order books
 - Implemented a baseline liquidity analysis process for each cryptocurrency

+April 16, 2024
+- After lots of research, I've decided I'm not going to risk attempting to access MEXC through a Singaporean VPN.
+- Coinbase is available in Canada and offers FIX Order Entry API for higher-frequency trading.
+I will be moving forward with Coinbase.